andrewwhitehead/anoncreds-w3c-mapping/README.md

 This repository contains prototype Python scripts that:

-- convert AnonCreds Verifiable Credentials into compliant W3C Format Verifiable Credentials and back, and
+- Convert AnonCreds Verifiable Credentials into compliant W3C Format Verifiable Credentials and back, and
-- convert AnonCreds Presentations into compliant W3C Format Verifiable Credentials and Verifiable Presentations and back.
+- Convert AnonCreds Presentations into compliant W3C Format Verifiable Presentations and back.

 These scripts are preliminary work in a possible transition of using the W3C Verifiable Credential Data Model Standard for AnonCreds verifiable credentials and presentations.
 As demonstrated by the back and forth nature of the